 How Much Water does a Baby Drink?

 However, these thresholds apply to adults.
-Research is still necessary to understand how exposure to pollutants, chemicals, heavy metals, pesticides, etc. can alter the neurological and physical development of a baby.
+Research is still necessary to understand how exposure to pollutants, chemicals, heavy metals, pesticides, etc., can alter neurological and physical development.

 What Are the Most Concerning Tap Water Contaminants?